 Conflict exists in every workplace.
-According to management experts, it's a universal sign that there's a healthy exchange of ideas between co-workers.
-How these co-workers interact with each other as they resolve their conflict will depend on their social and cultural backgrounds.
+According to management experts, it’s a universal sign that there’s a healthy exchange of ideas between co-workers.
+How they interact with each other when resolving conflict in the workplace will depend on their social and cultural backgrounds.

 Conflict Behaviors of Filipinos

 Your outsourcing staff in the Philippines will display different conflict management styles depending on the rank and relationship between them.
 A team member who had a heated argument with the team leader will oftentimes be accommodating and compromising, so both can quickly resolve the issue between them.
 In some instances, the team leader or manager will likely use their position of authority and power to push the other person into submission.

 When friends argue, however, they may feel a deep emotional pain from such conflict.
 They’ll likely show an avoiding or competing style, which may lead to a confrontation between them that will end their friendship.

 The key to managing conflicts well among your staff is to have a clearer understanding of why Filipinos tend to avoid confrontations with their co-workers.
 Many of them will go out of their way to be as accommodating with the wishes of their superiors as possible.
 They’ll also avoid bringing up the issue with a higher authority or with their peers just to keep the peace in the office.